Transfusion-transmissible infections surveillance reports

 7. The estimated residual risk of transmission for HIV, HCV, HBV, HTLV and syphilis in Australia is very low – less than one in one million per unit transfused.
 This supports that Australia’s blood supply is among the safest worldwide in respect of transfusion transmissible infections for which testing is conducted.
 Despite this, there remains a minimal but real risk of transfusion transmissible infections that must be carefully considered before any transfusion.

 9. In addition to established transfusion-transmissible infections, emerging infectious diseases continue to demand vigilant surveillance and risk assessment.
-The ongoing risk from SARS CoV 2, local dengue outbreaks, seasonal West Nile virus outbreaks in Europe, outbreaks of hepatitis A virus and Zika virus was monitored during 2020- 2021.
-The risk to the blood supply posed by donors returning from Zika virus outbreak areas has been managed by deferring donation (or restricting to plasma for fractionation) for an appropriate period.
-Lifeblood continues to monitor hepatitis A virus, hepatitis E virus and Parvovirus B19 in Australia and a significant change in the risk profile has not occurred since the risk assessments were performed.
+The landscape for emerging infections that represent a potential risk to blood safety changed considerably in 2020 due to travel restrictions significantly decreasing the risk.
+Notified case numbers for infections that have been predominately overseas acquired, such as dengue, hepatitis A and malaria, significantly decreased in 2021.
+The ongoing risk from SARS-CoV-2, local dengue outbreaks, seasonal WNV outbreaks in Europe, outbreaks of hepatitis A virus and Zika virus have been monitored during 2021-2022.
+In addition, during 2022 a local outbreak of JEV and imported cases of Mpox associated with a global MPXV outbreak were monitored.
+Both outbreaks were assessed as a negligible risk to blood safety.
+Lifeblood also continues to monitor hepatitis A virus, HEV and Parvovirus B19 in Australia and a significant change in the risk profile has not occurred since the risk assessments were performed.

 Lifeblood response to finding 9 - Surveillance for emerging infections